Dragon Ball Z: Team Training (GBA)

 Frequently Asked Questions

-Q: How long is the game?
+Q: How many fighters are available in the game?